UU-Hydro/GLOFRIM/README.md

 To use the package, it is required to have pcraster 4.1 installed.
 The code and installation instructions can be found here: http://pcraster.geo.uu.nl/pcraster-4-1-0/.

-For installation, it is possible to do this with `pip install -e path/to/PCR_BMI`.
+For installation, it is possible to do this with `pip install git+https://github.com/UU-Hydro/PCR_BMI.git`.

 ## Usage
 If you want to use the code, you are free to download and apply it within the GNU GPL 3.0 license.